 Versatile ingredient composed of several non-volatile alcohols.
 Functions primarily as a surfactant, but can also be used as a skin-conditioning agent, emulsifier, and solvent.
-Sodium lauryl sulfate (SLS) is one of the most irritating cleansing agents used in skincare products.
-In fact, it’s considered a standard comparison substance for measuring the skin irritancy of other ingredients.
+Sodium lauryl sulfate (SLS) is one of the most sensitizing cleansing agents used in skincare products.
+In fact, it’s considered a standard comparison substance for measuring the skin sensitization of other ingredients.
 Thus, in scientific studies, when they want to establish whether or not an ingredient is problematic for skin, they compare its effect to the effect of SLS.

 - Robinson V, Bergfeld W, Belsito D, Hill R, Klaassen C, Marks JJ, Shank R, Slaga T, Snyder P, Andersen A. Final report of the amended safety assessment of sodium laureth sulfate and related salts of sulfated ethoxylated alcohols.
 Int J Toxicol.
 2010;29(4S):151S-61S.

 - Löffler H, Pirker C, Aramaki J, Frosch P, Happle R, I. E. Evaluation of skin susceptibility to irritancy by routine patch testing with sodium lauryl sulfate.
 Eur J Dermatol.
 2001;11(5):416-9.

 - Löffler H, Freyschmidt-Paul P, Effendy I, Maibach H. Pitfalls of sensitizer patch testing using different test chamber sizes.
 Am J Contact Dermat.
 2001;12(1):28-32.